adrientruong/AQTAdBannerViewController/README.md

 # AQTAdBannerViewController
-A container view controller for adding banner ads to your app
+A container view controller for adding banner ads to your app.
+It handles hiding and showing the banner ad as well as animating this change for you.

 ## Installing
 Core: